Selling Consumer Data under Limited Commitment

 \section{Static Benchmark}

-We begin our analysis with a static benchmark, which provides a tight upper bound for the seller's payoff in the dynamic setting.
-In this benchmark, the seller employs a direct mechanism assigning each buyer type a lottery over possible allocations and withholding options, along with an associated payment.
-Formally, a mechanism $m$ is defined as a measurable function:
+We analyze a static benchmark to establish an upper bound on the seller's payoff in the dynamic setting.
+In this benchmark, the seller commits to a direct mechanism that assigns each buyer type a probability of trade, a lottery over provisions, and a transfer.
+Formally, a mechanism $\mathcal{M}$ is a mapping